datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 and `report.txt` has been added to the staging area.
 The changes to `report.txt` have already been staged.
 Use `git commit` *without* `-m` to commit the changes.
+The Nano editor will open up.
+Write a meaningful message and use Ctrl+O and Ctrl+X to save and leave the editor.

 *** =hint1